Aarhus University Seal

 Bachelor level courses are available for 2nd and 3rd year exchange students with relevant academic background equivalent to 30 ECTS.

-Master level courses are available for 4th and 5th year exchange students with relevant academic background equivalent to min.
+Master level courses are available only for students at Master level with relevant academic background equivalent to min.
 60 ECTS within relevant study area.
-Some Master level courses are also available for 3rd year students with relevant academic background.

 Please refer to the individual course descriptions for more details.